jundalisay/superb/content/en/maharlika/history/golden-years-marcos.md

 The British, Dutch, and Germans, on the other hand, did not focus on cash crops like the Spanish.
 Instead, they focused on science and technology.
 An easy proof is that the greatest physicists such as Newton, Maxwell, Lorentz, and Einstein come from those countries*.

-> *This is because Britain had iron ore which is essential in electromagnetism

-Having material resources, together with a strong culture of science and technology*, allowed the British to invent the steam engine which led to industrialization.

-> *Spain and India also had iron ore, but preferred religion over science
+> *This is because Britain had iron ore which is essential in electromagnetism.
+Having material resources, together with a strong culture of science and technology, allowed the British to invent the steam engine which led to industrialization.
+Spain and India also had iron ore, but preferred religion over science.

-This then multiplied their productivity, allowing them to dominate the world*.
+This then multiplied European productivity, allowing them to dominate the world*.

 > *Currently, it is China that has the highest national productivity growth.
 This explains their growing dominance.
 Unlike British productivity, Chinese productivity is based on social unity espoused by Confucianism as filial piety.

 Instead of thinking of a long-term strategy to make the country wealthy, Macapagal sabotaged Garcia's plan and reversed the policy: **the riches would come first, and the burdens would come in later**.

-Instead of long-term policy of industrialization and export-promotion, Macapagal favored free importation to be counterbalanced by import-substitution.
+Instead of a long-term policy of industrialization and export-promotion, Macapagal favored free importation to be counterbalanced by import-substitution.

 This is the opposite of the policies of Japan, Singapore, Taiwan and South Korea, and is similar to those of Latin America, specifically **Argentina**.

 This is because South America was also colonized by Spain and Portugal and their elite also got wealthy by exporting cash crops such as soybeans, rubber, and coffee.
 A proof of the folly of Argentina's long-term policy is their **frequent financial crises** which arises from the seasonal nature of their cash crop exports.

 In contrast, Japan, Singapore, Taiwan and South Korea did not have much arable lands and so they had no choice but to industrialize and consequently become Asian Tigers.
 They do not have financial crisis as often, since the demand for electronics, machines, and vehicles are pretty predictable.
 Anyone can predict that airconditioners will be in demand during the summer.
 But how can a Banana Republic predict when bananas will be in demand?